aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-epub-to-pdf/_index.md

 EPUB (short for electronic publication) is a free and open e-book standard from the International Digital Publishing Forum (IDPF).
 Files have the extension .epub.
 EPUB is designed for reflowable content, meaning that an EPUB reader can optimize text for a particular display device.
 EPUB also supports fixed-layout content.
 The format is intended as a single format that publishers and conversion houses can use in-house, as well as for distribution and sale.
 It supersedes the Open eBook standard.The version EPUB 3 is also endorsed by the Book Industry Study Group (BISG), a leading book trade association for standardized best practices, research, information and events, for packaging of content.

+{{% alert color="primary" %}}

->Try online.
+Try online.
 You can check the quality of Aspose.PDF conversion and view the results online at this link [products.aspose.app/pdf/conversion/epub-to-pdf](https://products.aspose.app/pdf/conversion/epub-to-pdf)

+{{% /alert %}}

 Conversion steps: